 - c.
 It is the parents' responsibility to ensure safe administration of medicines during school hours. - d.
-No other medicines should be kept in school. - e.
-Prescription medicines will be kept either in the staffroom fridge or a locked cupboard in the medical room, except for asthma inhalers, which will be kept by the class teacher and easily accessible by users. - f.
+Prescription medicines will be kept either in the staffroom fridge or a locked cupboard in the medical room, except for asthma inhalers, which will be kept by the class teacher and easily accessible by users. - e.
 In certain cases, prescribed emergency medicines (e.g., for anaphylactic shock) may be kept on the school premises.
 These are to be kept in specifically allocated places, out of children's reach and are to be administered by named, trained staff only.
 Details of these medicines and their location are kept in the staff room and the office.
 Supply teachers are informed of this.